cawa102/cveSentinel/README.md

 ## Custom File Patterns

-Projects sometimes use non-standard file names for their dependencies.
+Your unique projects sometimes use non-standard file names for their dependencies.
 CVE Sentinel lets you specify additional file patterns to scan:

 ```yaml
 # .cve-sentinel.yaml